PhilJay/philjay.cc/README.md

       }
     ```

-8. Deploy your app using `npm run deploy`
+8. Build & deploy your app using `npm run deploy`

 ## Problems with react-router